About Chris and Disability Awareness

 I made a lot of friends who helped me with studying and we did fun things together and felt I was a true friend.
 Before then, making friends was rough because they didn’t really want to get to know me.
 God showed me that I could have friends.
 A lot of these friends are still in my life now.

 While I was working, I started a diversity group for employees who had a disability.
 It gave me great pleasure to talk about my Cerebral Palsy and how it didn’t stop me from having a full life.
-The enthusiasm to talk about my life didn’t stop but just grew into something that I love to do every day.
-I co-wrote a book entitled “They said We Couldn’t” with my friend Lisa Cesal about our lives with Cerebral Palsy.
-We want to spread the message that people who have Cerebral Palsy can do anything they want in life.
+The enthusiasm to talk about my life grew into something that I love to do every day.

-I am a public speaker who talks about my life with Cerebral Palsy, and my education.
-I also talk about my faith journey with having a disability.
-By sharing my story, I want to be an asset to society and my testimony is always from the heart.
+Today, I am an author and public speaker who talks about my life with Cerebral Palsy.
+By sharing my story, I want to be an asset to society.
+My testimony is always from the heart.

 I would love to speak to your group or organization, telling my story of fighting for inclusion, overcoming my disability and raising awareness of the disabled in the community and workplace.